MIMO Radars and Massive MIMO Communication Systems can Coexist: Simulation Results

 \subsection{Uplink Data Transmission}

 Fig.~$\ref{f5}$ plots the achievable communication rate in the uplink subframe as a function of received BS SNR for different levels of interference caused by radar subsystem.
-We observe that even a radar SNR of 30~dB results in a negligible loss in the average achievable per user rate for the communication system.
+For higher values of received SNR at BS (i.e. $ >$ 30 dB) we observe that even a radar SNR of 30~dB results in a negligible loss in the average achievable per user rate for the communication system.
 This is because of the effective cancellation of the radar generated interference at the BS, as postulated in Theorem~\ref{thm:uplink_comm}.
+Conversely, for low values of BS receive SNR (i.e. $ <$ 15 dB) the loss in the average achievable per user rate is significant for the higher values of radar transmit SNR (i.e. $>$ 20 dB), and therefore, it is safe to conclude that under this SNR regime, the system performance is limited by the radar SNR.

-Fig.~$\ref{f4}$ illustrates the achievable radar rate in the uplink communication subframe as a function of the received SNR for different levels of interference by the communication subsystem.
+Fig.~$\ref{f4}$ illustrates the achievable radar rate in the uplink communication subframe as a function of the received SNR for different levels of interference caused by the communication subsystem.
 We observe a loss of about 3 bits per channel use when the communication subsystem is operating at a received SNR of 10~dB.
 This result is in line with Theorem~\ref{thm:uplink_radar}, where the radar is shown to face unmitigated interference.

 Fig.~$\ref{f9}$ plots the rate region of the JRC system in the uplink communication sub-frame.
-The dotted line represents the achievable rates when both radar and communication sub-systems share the spectrum in the time division duplexed mode.
-The convexity of the rate region assures the acceptable performance of both radar and communication sub-systems under fully shared spectrum.
+We observe that the rates achievable by the two subsystems can be traded off with each other, with the dotted line representing the case when the system operates in the time division duplexed mode.
+We however, observe that the rate region is significantly convex, indicating that the two systems can coexist in a fully shared spectrum with marginal performance losses.